FADA ENGINEERING

 Advantages:

-Quiet operation – ideal for sensitive indoor environments
+• Quiet; ideal for sensitive indoor areas

-Low maintenance with electric drive System
+• Low maintenance electric drive

-Cost-effective for light and medium-duty logistics
+• Cost-effective for light/medium logistics

 Disadvantages:

-Limited load capacity (up to 30 tons)
+• Limited load capacity (up to ~30 tons)

-Not suitable for standalone or unmounted heavy loads
+• Not suitable for unmounted heavy loads

-Warehouses, production lines, airports, retail logistics centers
+Applications: Warehouses, production lines, airports, retail logistics

-10. Die Changing and Transfer Cart (DTC)
+Die Changing and Transfer Cart (DTC)

 Advantages:

-±90° turning for high maneuverability
+• ±90° turning for high maneuverability

-Robust design for mold handling
+• Robust for mold handling

-Compatible with various surfaces
+• Compatible with various surfaces

 Disadvantages:

-Specialized for mold/die movement
+• Specialized for mold/die movement

-Automotive stamping, metal forming, appliance manufacturing
+Applications: Automotive stamping, metal forming, appliances

 11. Coil Handling Cart (CHC)